 A majority of the votes properly cast "FOR" a matter is required for all proposals.
-In addition, as described in more detail in Proposal 2 below, Proposal 2 is an advisory vote and non-binding.
+In addition, as described in more detail in Proposal 2 and Proposal 3 below, Proposal 2 and Proposal 3 are advisory votes and are non-binding.

 Votes cast means the votes actually cast "FOR" or "AGAINST" a particular proposal, whether in person or by proxy.
 With respect to all matters presented at the Annual Meeting, abstentions and non-votes will not be deemed to be votes "cast" with respect to such matters and will not count as votes "FOR" or "AGAINST" such matter.
-Votes will be tabulated by our transfer agent subject to the supervision of the person designated by the Board of Directors as an inspector.
+Votes will be tabulated by our transfer agent subject to the supervision of the person designated by the Board as an inspector.